ippas/imdik-zekanowski-gts/README.md

 For variant analysis, all variants were annotated with their CADD scores.
 GnomAD allele frequencies (non-finnish european) were used to simulate controls.
 The cohort and simulated controls were later joined into one matrix table.

-#### 4. SKAT test and oligogenic model
+### 4. SKAT test and oligogenic model

 Th prepared matrix-table was then analysed to create an oligogenic (5 genes) model of GTS.

 # Burden and family

-In this part all analyses were
+In this part all analyses were conducted with Hail